jasonajack/resume/resume.md

   Lead team of Services, Infrastructure, and IT engineers through procurement of cluster hardware to design a RHEL oVirt system to improve our DevOps environment.
 The design reduces hardware costs by 50-75% for delivering new products while improving High Availability and Data Recovery strategies.

 : *Research and Development Engineer* __2016 - Current__
-  Implemented new data processing cluster using Spark/Hadoop, Marathon/Mesos, KVM, Docker, and Open vSwitch, tailored to optimize performance for virtualization of Acoustic Intelligence software platforms.
-Designed improvements over previous model to increase cluster durability and scalability as new hardware was added.
+  Implemented and maintained an HTML5/CSS and React.js cluster management framework using Node.js, designed to swiftly create, monitor, and manage project-specific virtual systems.
+The design integrated with MongoDB for metrics gathering, Marathon/Mesos to control virtual machine applications, Open vSwitch to create isolated networks, and React.js to serve the web frontend views.

 ------